oguimbal/pg-mem/readme.md

 This allows for ultra fast development cycles (running tests takes less than 1 sec).

 To debug tests: Just hit "run" (F5, or whatever)... vscode should attach the mocha worker.
 Then run the test you want to debug.

+Alternatively, you could just run `npm run test` wihtout installing anything, but this is a bit long.